xanhacks/OffensiveWeb/content/en/docs/topics/debugging.md

 ### VSCode

+#### Getting started

-You can attach VSCode to a Node.js process ([docs](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_attaching-to-nodejs)) in only two steps.
+You can attach VSCode to a Node.js process in only two steps.
+See [docs](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_attaching-to-nodejs).

 1. **Launch the process in debug mode:**